tldr-pages/tldr/pages/linux/pacman.md

 `pacman --query --explicit`

-- List orphan packages (installed as dependencies but not required by any package):
+- List orphan packages (installed as dependencies but not actually required by any package):

 `pacman --query --unrequired --deps --quiet`